-WP Fusion includes the ability to detect lead sources from a marketing tools, such as Google Analytics.
+WP Fusion includes the ability to detect lead sources in URL parameters, such as those used with Google Analytics.
 You can even easily create your own lead source tracking scheme to collect just the data you need from your visitors.

 The system is quite versatile.
 It can look for a variety of common lead source parameters passed in URLs to your site and store these as a cookie when the user first visits your site.
 If a user then registers for your site, or makes a purchase, the detected lead source will be sent to your CRM.